braga-git/frontendmentor-qrcode-component/README.md

 }
 ```

+And I don't really know how this code works, but..

-In sum, I think I handled it really good!
+In sum, I think I handled it really good.
 Well, even if the code isn't the best, the design is pretty close! :rofl:

 ### Continued development

-I'll keep looking for ways to center things properly because, to be honest, I don't know 100% the usability and function of the `transform` property. :man_shrugging:
+I'll keep looking for ways to center things properly because, as I said, I don't know 100% the usability and function of the `transform` property. **But I do know that it's not ok to use a code without knowing how it works**. :man_shrugging:

 ### Useful resources